hfboyce/hfboyce.github.io/_posts/2018-09-13-Des-p-value-cito.md

      In the example - You need toilet paper.

-When we prove the alternate hypothesis is correct and “true”, we say we are *"rejecting the null hypothesis*.
+When we prove the alternate hypothesis is correct and “true”, we say we are *"rejecting the null hypothesis"*.

 In the example –  You purchase the toilet.